parallelvirtualcluster/pvc/docs/manuals/api.md

 The PVC API consistently accepts values (variables) as either HTTP query string arguments, or as HTTP POST form body arguments, in either GET or POST mode.

-Some values are `flag_` values; these do not require a data component, and signal an option by their presence.
+Some values are `` values; these do not require a data component, and signal an option by their presence.

 ### Data formats